CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive niche combining WCAG 2.2 AA compliance with specific frontend technologies (React/HTML/CSS).
-The accessibility focus with specific standards (WCAG 2.2 Level AA) makes it clearly distinguishable from general UI or React skills.
+The accessibility focus clearly distinguishes it from general UI/component skills, and the specific standard (WCAG 2.2 Level AA) further narrows its scope.

 3 / 3